JosephLeger/Workflow_ChIP-like/README.md

 <img src="https://github.com/JosephLeger/Epigenetics/blob/main/img/pipeline.png"  width="60%" height="60%">

 ### Summary of Steps
 1. **Preparing the reference :** To perform mapping to reference genome, it must be indexed for **Bowtie2** usage first.
-To do so, it requires reference genome (FASTA file) and genome annotation (GTF file) available for download in Ensembl.org gateway.
+To do so, it requires reference genome (FASTA file) available for download in Ensembl.org gateway.

 2. **Quality Check :** Quality of each FASTQ file is performed using **FastQC**.
 A quality control report per file is then obtained, providing information on the quality of the bases, the length of the reads, the presence of adapters, etc. To make it easier to visualize the results, all reports are then pooled and analyzed simultaneously using **MultiQC**.